ENGLISH - User Manual - CronosurfWave_Android_v2.1.1_20170110

 The graphical performance of Android widgets is limited and does not support graphical acceleration.
 Therefore, in order to bring Cronosurf to the homescreen, we decided to implement the Live Wallpaper, which offers a much better user experience.
 As a bonus, it appears behind the lock screen (except on some proprietary lock screens).

 This can be caused by the image loader.
 When you click on "Select image" on the Cronosurf LWP settings, you get several options to select an image.
 This are usually the default loader called "Images" and your installed viewers.
 Some of the viewers can lead to a crash.
 Just try a different one or use the default loader.

-It can happen very rarely and on certain devices only (not Wear) that the touch event handler becomes temporarily unavailable when the alarm goes off.
+It may happen very rarely and on certain devices only (not Wear) that the touch event handler becomes temporarily unavailable when the alarm goes off.
 It seems to happen only when the Cronosurf Live Wallpaper is active.
 We are still trying to fix this bug.
-In the meantime, you may use the hardware volume buttons of your phone/tablet to cancel the alarm.
+In the meantime, you may use the hardware volume buttons of your phone/tablet to stop the alarm.